Avista Stadium: History

 After one year in the short-season Northwest League as a Dodger affiliate, the Triple-A PCL returned in 1973, from Portland, as the Texas Rangers' top affiliate.
 The Milwaukee Brewers became the Indians' parent club in 1976, the Seattle Mariners in 1979, and the California Angels in 1982.
 The Indians left for Las Vegas after the 1982 season and the NWL returned in 1983 and has remained for over three decades.

 The natural grass field is aligned southeast (home plate to second base), at an approximate elevation of 1920 ft above sea level.

+In 2023, the stadium finalized a plan to renovate the stadium and field to satisfy Major League Baseball (MLB) regulations by the deadline of Opening Day 2025.
+The $17 million project would be funded by Spokane County ($5.5 million up to $8 million), the City of Spokane Valley ($2.5 million), the State of Washington ($5.8 million), and other private funding ($3 million).

+On September 5, 2025 at approximately 2:45am, the main concession building was destroyed by fire.

 Earlier ballparks

 The preceding minor league ballpark in Spokane was Ferris Field, which was about a mile (1½ km) west, on the west side of Playfair Race Course.
 Named for city attorney George M. Ferris, its original wooden grandstand was built in 1936.
 Ferris was a former player and manager for the Indians who secured funding from the Works Progress Administration to build it.
 A fire in October 1948 damaged most of the grandstands, and it was rebuilt using concrete and steel in the spring of 1949.

 Earlier baseball venues in Spokane were Recreation Park (47.668°N 117.368°W), Natatorium Park (47.673°N 117.459°W), and the original Twickenham Park.

-In 1954, four-year-old Memorial Stadium (now Joe Albi Stadium) was considered as a potential minor league baseball venue.
+In 1954, four-year-old Memorial Stadium (later Joe Albi Stadium) was considered as a potential minor league baseball venue.